Skip to the article content

 The rollout is underway

-The survey phase has already begun with construction work due to start in early 2026.
+The survey phase is well underway and construction work has started.
 We expect to complete the upgrade program by the end of 2030.

 This means, depending on where your suburb sits in the timeline, if your premises is eligible, you may be able to order an nbn full fibre service from as early as 2026.

-Suburbs where the survey phase has started include:
+Suburbs where the survey phase is complete include:

 Suburb Delivery Partner